Video Lab Guidelines

 - Please add your role in the video description to avoid deletion.

 - Exception!
-Video Lab Beginner or higher members can upload videos they did not create as long as they hold the necessary rights and permissions.
+Video Lab Basic or higher members can upload videos they did not create as long as they hold the necessary rights and permissions.

 - No rips of movies, music, television, or any other third party copyrighted material.
 Read more about copyright and fair use.